diya-sdk/diya-sdk/docs/IEQ.md

 - month: data averaged by days on the last month
 - year: data averaged by weeks on the last year

 A callback will provide one with the result formatted in a model containing relevant data (see Reference).

 In order to end all running subscriptions, use the ```IEQ.closeSubscriptions``` method.

 Data can also be requested with the ```IEQ.getCSVData``` method.
-The data on 7 days starting from the ```firstDay``` parameter are exported and available in the callback.
-Data are provided averaged by minutes.

 ### References